How resting regularly benefits your brain

 Why is good sleep so important?

 Getting a good 40 winks is important for every aspect of our being, both physical and mental.
-Sleep isn’t just about feeling rested, it enables our body to fight disease and illness, sustains our metabolism, improves our focus and productivity, and regulates our emotions.
+Sleep isn’t just about feeling rested, it enables our body to stay healthy, sustains our metabolism, improves our focus and productivity, and regulates our emotions.

 Sleep isn’t just for the witching hours, either.
 The odd daytime nap can boost learning, memory, and performance.
 This is true of naps on the shorter side (around 15 to 30 minutes), anything longer will put you in a deeper sleep, and will result in you feeling groggy when you wake up.